‘American Horror Story’ Season 7 To Cast Kathy Bates As ‘Trump’ Character?

 Of course, there are still those who are rendered speechless by the thought, including Andy Cohen who first heard the information.

-How would you react if you saw a demon-possessed Donald Trump portrayed by a female in the American Horror Story Season 7?
+How would you react if you saw a demon-possessed Donald Trump portrayed by a female in American Horror Story Season 7?
 Tell us via the comments section below.

 [Featured Image by FX]